As an Amazon Associate, if you visit a link on our site and buy something, we may earn a commission

 Here’s what you get with the YardMax:

 - 2 different modes: YardMax and Traditional

-- 5 progressive levels of static correction make it ideal for dogs of different sizes and temperaments
+- The collar has 5 progressive levels of static correction make it ideal for dogs of different sizes and temperaments

 - Beep only option for training

 - Run Through Prevention technology ensures that your dog won’t escape the yard without receiving the maximum level of static correction

 - Safety Time Out ensures your dog will never receive a static correction for longer than 15 seconds